 - Edison removed the lines in October and November 2010 using helicopters to reduce the footprint and impacts of the removal project.

-- As part of that settlement agreement HFE must agree to any new 500 kV lines through the State Park.
+- As part of that original settlement agreement, HFE has the power of approval over any new 500 kV lines through the State Park.